 Recently released major features

 The following is a list of selected major features delivered by Magnolia in the last two years.
-The hyperlinks appended are bound with the Magnolia branch in which the feature was released.
+Click on the hyperlinks to go to the documentation pages for the Magnolia branch in which the features were released.

 The Content Tags module provides tagging functionality in Magnolia.
 Tags are keywords or terms assigned to a piece of content.
 They are free-form and can be defined by authors on the fly.
 Multiple tags can be applied to many content items.
 By using the tags it is easier and faster for authors to associate a content item with a specific context or interest area.